APR-2 Dual-frequency Airborne Radar Observations, Wakasa Bay

 The following example shows how to cite the use of this data set in a publication.
 For more information, see our Use and Copyright Web page.

-Eastwood Im.
-2004.
+Im, E. 2004.
 APR-2 Dual-frequency Airborne Radar Observations, Wakasa Bay. [indicate subset used].
-Boulder, Colorado USA: National Snow and Ice Data Center.
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.